 It is a common parental dilemma: you find an unopened container in the back of your pantry, but the stamped date on the bottom has already passed.
 Let let look at how to handle these situations safely.

-How Long Does Coconut Milk Last After Expiration Date?
+How Long Does Coconut Milk Last After the Expiration Date?

 Leftovers and Cooked Meals: Handling Curries and Dishes